Before making an application

 How are decisions made?

 Once an application is received, one of our Grants Officers will undertake due diligence on the applicant organisation.
-This will involve reviewing the governing document, the accounts, the management committee details and any relevant policies.
+This will involve reviewing the governing document, the accounts, the management committee / Trustee / Director details and any relevant policies.

 The application will then be assessed either by one of our trained volunteer Assessors or by a member of the grants team.
 Once the application has been assessed, summary information on each application is prepared for consideration by a special panel.